precogly/precogly-open-source/README.md

 >   * How can we be sure the threat models are any good? (trustworthiness)
 >   * How can we know why some risks were ignored or prioritized? (explainability)

-Precogly was built to solve exactly these problems.
+Precogly is being built to solve exactly these problems.
 It combines Large Language Models (LLMs) with deterministic rule engines to produce transparent, auditable, and high-signal threat models — giving AppSec teams both speed and confidence.

 ## How It Works